Coastal Health District sees COVID-19 testing demand skyrocket

 “We have staff that are diverted just to this cause, but some of those people are going to have go back to their regular jobs,” said Davis.

-Davis says to keep up with demand they’ll need more people, but that could lead to another problem…cutbacks.
+He says to keep up with demand they’ll need more people, but that could lead to another problem — cutbacks.

 “We’ll have to hire more people and then we’ll have to get them trained and to do that when we are looking at a 10% budget cut and furlough days,” said Davis, “I mean you can do the math.”